a-b-street/abstreet/docs/design/notes/gui.md

 	- Things in the OSD now should also be written there (current sim time, what intersection am I editing, etc)

 And all of these displayed menus can display a hotkey to the side.

+## Organizing plugins -- yet again

+This'll never be done till it is, y'know?
+The grouping and layers of indirection are not so nice, and now there are menus, context-sensitive actions, (soon to be) stackable modal plugins...
+So I just want one big flat struct (State to start with) and to be able to reference plugins directly without all this downcasting.
+The per-map vs not is still annoying, but... not so bad.
+So, flatten the modes one-by-one into state.

+Plugin styles are blocking or ambient.
+And some can conflict...

+- first collapse edit mode; these're simple and all mutex and if present, immediately dominate all the everything